SolomidHero/audio-utils/README.md

 # Audio processing utils

-Audio processing utilities to build and train intelligent systems.
+Audio processing utilities for traininig.
-Stored in one file to more simple usability.
+Implemented in one file for more convenient usability.

+This repository will be greatly useful for tasks:
+- Voice Conversion
+- some others without utterences

 ## How to use
 ```